Nikolai Nazarenko: World War II

 In August 1943, Nazarenko's company of 500 was incorporated into the 1st Cossack Cavalry Division, which was formed and trained in Mielau (modern Mława, Poland).
-When the 1st Cossack Division was formed, Nazarenko was given soldbuch (paybook) number 1 in recognition for being the first of the first Cossack to fight for Germany.
+When the 1st Cossack Division was formed, Nazarenko was given soldbuch (paybook) number 1 in recognition for being the first Cossack to fight for Germany.
 The soldbuch had considerable symbolical significance in the Wehrmacht and being awarded a soldbuch with a high number was a mark of trust.
 By the summer of 1943, Nazarenko was involved in a relationship with a German woman living in Mielau.
 One of her neighbors denounced her for sleeping with a Slav, leading to her arrest by the Gestapo.
 Nazarenko complained to his commander, General Helmuth von Pannwitz, saying he had been faithful to his oath to Hitler and had been fighting for the Reich for almost two years.
 Through Pannwitz was able to use his influence to have the woman released, the incident had soured her enough to cause her to end the relationship.
 Nazarenko later stated that Pannwitz wanted "the creation of an unified spirit" in the 1st Cossack Division and tried to encourage his officers to treat the Cossacks with respect.
 Pannwitz put Nazarenko in charge of a counter-intelligence unit to investigate Soviet spies in the 1st Cossack Division.
 The 1st Cossack Division was sent not in Soviet Union as expected, but instead in Yugoslavia.
 When the Cossack Division was transferred from the Wehrmacht to the Waffen-SS, Nazarenko also became a part of the SS.

-Nazarenko served as a translator and an interrogator of POWS for the Wehrmacht and SS in Romania in 1944.
+Nazarenko served as a translator and an interrogator of POWs for the Wehrmacht and SS in Romania in 1944.
 Nazarenko was accused of executing Red Army POWs and of hanging Jews from the lampposts in Odesa, claims which he denied, though he stated in an interview that Jews were his "ideological enemies".
 In 1944 while living in Belgrade, Nazarenko married the daughter of General Vyacheslav Naumenko, the ataman of the Kuban Cossack Host.
 Towards the end of World War II, Nazarenko was in Berlin serving as the intelligence chief for the Cossack "government-in-exile" set up by Alfred Rosenberg and headed by Pyotr Krasnov.
-Nazarenko's father-in-law Naumenko served as the "minister of war" in the "government-in-exile" for Cossackia.
+Nazarenko's father-in-law, Naumenko, served as the "minister of war" in the "government-in-exile" for Cossackia.
 At the end of World War II, Nazarenko was in Munich, where he surrendered to the Americans.
 He was not repatriated by the Americans to the Soviets.
-From 1945 to 1949, Nazarenko worked in Bavaria for the U.S. Army Counter-Intelligence Corps, being used as a translator and an investigator into possible Soviet agents living in the Displaced Persons camps.
+From 1945 to 1949, Nazarenko worked in Bavaria for the US Army Counterintelligence Corps, being used as a translator and an investigator into possible Soviet agents living in the Displaced Persons camps.